RESEARCH STARTER

 According to the US Department of Health and Human Services, sexual assault includes the nonconsensual acts of inappropriate touching; vaginal, anal, or oral penetration (rape); attempted rape; and child molestation.
 Sexual assault can be verbal, visual, or involve coercive physical attempts to engage another person in unwanted sexual contact or attention.

 Sexual assault often involves the use of psychoactive mood-altering drugs and alcohol.
 Research varies, but between 30 and 70 percent of all rapes and other forms of sexual assault in a given year in the United States involve alcohol use by the offender.
-Drug use, in addition to alcohol use, was involved in 18 percent of sexual assaults.
+Some studies estimate that drugs other than alcohol are involved in approximately 15–20 percent of sexual assaults.

 Drug-facilitated sexual assault involves the administration of drugs that usually induce amnesia in the victim.
 This type of assault often occurs in bars or nightclubs.
 The drug is usually slipped into an alcoholic beverage without the victim’s knowledge.
-These drugs are often referred to as date rape drugs, the most common of which are sedative-hypnotics such as gamma hydroxybutyrate, Rohypnol, ketamine, and Soma.
-Other commonly used drugs in instances of sexual assault include sleep aids, Benadryl, muscle relaxers, tranquilizers, ecstasy, molly, and ketamine.
+These drugs are often referred to as date rape drugs, the most common of which are sedative-hypnotics such as gamma hydroxybutyrate (GHB), Rohypnol, and ketamine.
+Other commonly used drugs in instances of sexual assault include sleep aids, Benadryl, tranquilizers, ecstasy, molly, and Xanax (alprazolam).
+Recent forensic toxicology reports have also identified the growing presence of illicit or "designer" benzodiazepines—such as etizolam and flualprazolam—in drug-facilitated sexual assault cases.
+Although these substances are detected less frequently than GHB or ketamine, federal agencies note that their increasing availability in the illicit drug market has raised concern about their potential use in incapacitation.

 Date rape is common during college years.
 Drugs and alcohol play significant roles in date rape, with as many as 75 percent of men and 50 percent of women in college involved in a sexual assault reporting having been under the influence at the time of the assault.
 In 80 percent of sexual assaults, the victim and perpetrator are known to each other, and more than 50 percent of sexual assaults occur close to the victim’s home.
-The most common profile of the sex offender is white, male, and thirty-one years old.
+National crime data show that most reported offenders are male and disproportionately known to the victim; offender age ranges vary.

 Neither drugs nor alcohol excuses a perpetrator from seeking sexual relations without consent.
 Programs to rehabilitate sex offenders attempt to help the offenders make the distinction that drugs and alcohol do not give license for sexual abuse.
 Drug and alcohol problems are considered separate from deviant sexual behavior.